AresAudits/Portfolio/reports/Hats/Destruction_of_targetSafe.md

 ```

-To mitigate this vulnerability, additional checks should be implemented to ensure the to address is not malicious.
+To mitigate The vulnerability, additional checks should be implemented to ensure the to address is not malicious.
 Specifically, avoid using delegatecall with untrusted addresses